Ascaridia galli: Pathogenicity

 The nematode infects fowl of all ages, but the greatest degree of damage is often found in birds under 12 weeks of age.
 Heavy infection is the major cause of weight depression and reduced egg production in poultry husbandry.
-In severe infections, intestinal blockage can occur.
+In severe infections, intestinal blockage can occur and causing haemorrhagic enteritis.
 Unthriftiness, drooping of the wings, bleaching of the head, and emaciation are seen.
 Infection also causes loss of blood, reduced blood sugar content, increased urates, shrunken thymus glands, retarded growth, and greatly increased mortality.
 In heavy infections, adult worms may move up the oviduct and be found in hens' eggs, and sometimes they are also found in the birds' feces.

 Treatment

 Piperazine is the drug of choice.
 Continuous medication in feed with hygromycin B is also widely employed.
 Piperazine may be administered to chickens in the feed (0.2-0.4%) or water (0.1-0.2%), or as a single treatment (50–100 mg/bird).
 However, piperazine is quite ineffective for young chickens, while tetramisole is 89-100% effective for chicken of different ages.
 More recent drugs such as albendazole and levamisole are also highly effective.
 Fenbendazole is also very effective, 99.2-100% and 69.0-89.6% effective at administration doses of 60.6 ppm and 30.3 ppm.
 Ivermectin was also demonstrated to be 90 and 95% effective against immature and adult worms, respectively.